Woman came face to face with car thieves who shot at her as they stole her Jeep

 “And at that point, I was outside on top of my vehicle like, ‘Get out of my vehicle!
 What are you guys doing?’
 And that’s when they just ‘POW!
 POW!’ – shot two times,” Mitchell said.

-The thieves shot at Mitchell twice but she was not harmed, but they made off with her Jeep.
+The thieves shot at Mitchell twice and she was not harmed, but they made off with her Jeep.

 “It was nothing but God.
 I immediately felt myself to see if I was hit,” Mitchell said.